 By investigators, for newsrooms.

-Capture, cryptographically sign, and preserve web content — creating tamper-evident archives that hold up under scrutiny.
+Capture, preserve, and re-use web content — creating tamper-evident capsules that hold up under scrutiny.
 On your infrastructure, under your control.

 In pilot with European investigative newsrooms.